 and

-Remark \ref{rem:coefAL} shows that $\AL$ and $\ALu$ only involved Lyndon words $U$ and $V$ such that the sum of the length of $U$ and the length of $V$ equal the one of $W$; in particular the various coefficients are $0$ as soon as $U$ or $V$ has length greater or equal to $W$.
+Lemma \ref{rem:coefAL} shows that $\AL$ and $\ALu$ only involve Lyndon words $U$ and $V$ such that the sum of the length of $U$ and the length of $V$ is equal to the length of $W$.
+In particular the various coefficients are $0$ as soon as $U$ or $V$ has length greater than or equal to $W$.